 Angela Daly is a research fellow in media and communications law at the Swinburne Institute for Social Research in Melbourne, Australia.
+She is also a digital rights advocate.
 Her PhD thesis is on the corporate dominance of the Internet.

-[0:00:00] Jordan Brown: So the governments and corporations in synergy have a grip on our lives, empowered by technology, like never before.
+Jordan Brown: Governments and corporations in synergy have a grip on our lives, empowered by technology, like never before.
 What does that look like?

 * * *